 Factors that predispose to overgrowth of bacterial vaginal pathogens include

-Vaginitis usually involves infection with GI tract flora (nonspecific vulvovaginitis).
-A common contributing factor in girls aged 2 to 6 yr is poor perineal hygiene (eg, wiping from back to front after bowel movements, not washing their hands after bowel movements).
+In children, a common cause is vaginitis Overview of Vaginitis Vaginitis is infectious or noninfectious inflammation of the vaginal mucosa, sometimes with inflammation of the vulva.
+Symptoms include vaginal discharge, irritation, pruritus, and erythema... read more , usually due to infection with gastrointestinal (GI) tract flora (nonspecific vulvovaginitis).
+A common contributing factor in girls aged 2 to 6 years is poor perineal hygiene (eg, wiping from back to front after bowel movements, not washing their hands after bowel movements).

-Vaginitis is usually infectious.
+Vaginitis is also a common cause in women of reproductive age; it is usually infectious.
 The most common types are

 Vaginitis may also result from foreign bodies (eg, a forgotten tampon).
 Inflammatory noninfectious vaginitis is uncommon.